 The Office of Education Abroad will use a country-specific strategy for any program cancellations.
 This means the office will issue any cancellation based on the recommendations for that specific program/destination, rather than issuing a full ban across all programs.

-Spring programs will be reviewed from October 15, 2020 through the beginning of the anticipated program start date.
+Travel Seminar programs will be reviewed from November 15, 2020 through the beginning of the anticipated program start date.

 Summer programs will be reviewed from March 1, 2021 through the beginning of the anticipated program start date.